lgklsv/async-race/README.md

 - pagination is available on all the pages (garage, winners)
 - when user clicks to the engine start button -> UI is waiting for car's velocity answer (waiting for API response) -> the car makes another request to drive and the animation starts.
 In case api returned 500 error car stops and broken engine animation is shown
 - it is possible to start, reset one and all the races
-- nice race, engine break animation
+- beautiful animations of the race and the broken engine
 - race winners are saved to the local storage and shown on the winners page

 ## Screenshot